tomderham/curve/README.md

 Some audio interface vendors (such as RME) provide a native loopback feature to enable this.
 For example, using RME Totalmix's Loopback function, you can redirect a pair of output channels to a spare pair of input channels.
 You would then configure Curve to use those input channels as its inputs, and configure (some of) the 'software playback' channels as Curve's output channels.
 Finally, in Totalmix you would assign the software playback channel(s) to the desired hardware outputs.

 Alternatively, you can use the native System Audio input node in Curve.
 Simply add the node to your Editor (typically, instead of the audio input node of your audio interface) and connect it to the input of your plugin chain.
 The "raw" system audio output will be muted while this is enabled, so that (if you wish) macOS audio output can be set to the same interface as Curve's output interface.
-Note that, in some cases, the audio might be resampled in this case (due to CoreAudio's behavior in synchronizing the "tapped" system audio to the output interface), and/or the volume might be reduced (if so, any simple gain plugin, or AUNBandEQ, can be used to compensate the volume).
+Note that, in some cases, the audio might be resampled in this case (due to CoreAudio's behavior in synchronizing the "tapped" system audio to the output interface), and/or the volume might be reduced (if so, any simple gain plugin, or AUNBandEQ, can be used to compensate the volume) - so the other options might be preferred if bit-perfect behavior is important.

 Another alternative is to use a software based loopback driver.
 A popular free option is [BlackHole](https://github.com/ExistentialAudio/BlackHole).
 For simplicity and efficiency, just install the 2Ch (2 channel) version unless you need more.
 Once Blackhole is installed, a new interface will appear in macOS audio settings.
 You can configure your DAW and/or macOS system audio to output to Blackhole, instead of the real hardware outputs.
 Then, in Curve, you set Blackhole as the input audio interface, and set the real hardware output as the output audio interface.
 If the sample rate of the Blackhole interface is the same as that of the real output interface, this approach should avoid any resampling.